Zenyatta (Overwatch): Gameplay

+In Overwatch, Zenyatta is classified as a Support-class character, meant to provide aid for his team.
 Rather than moving on foot, he floats above the ground in a meditative pose.
 He is surrounded by a circle of nine floating metal orbs resembling prayer beads, which are named the "Orbs of Destruction".
 These can be used to a launch a form of energy at foes either one at a time, or through a charged-shot which deals extra damage.
-Zenyatta can cast an "Orb of Harmony" on a teammate to regenerate their health, and cast an "Orb of Discord" on an enemy to lower their defenses.
-His ultimate ability is "Transcendence", which makes him temporarily invulnerable and applies massive regenerative effects to his allies in a large radius around him.
+His melee attack "Snap Kick" kicks a single target, knocking them back.